 As the owner of the farm Reykir, Jón built both pools using natural springs with water coming exactly at the right temperature from the ground.
 Hot Springs have been there for hundreds of years.
 According to the saga about Grettir, there was a pool or a hot spring in that place around 1100 years ago.
 Then, Grettir swam from Drangey island to the shore.
 Reykir and the two man-made pools are a great place to stop and rest, while enjoying the beautiful landscape in Skagafjörður.
 You will also have a great view of Drangey, and it is ideal to read the saga Grettissaga before you dip into the pool Grettislaug.
 You can only imagine how relaxing it must have been for Grettir to come from the cold sea from the rock Drangey and rest for hours in the hot spring.
 Unfortunately, for the infamous outlaw, who was renowned for his strength and dominating presence, a secret was reviled.
 The day after when he was lying inside the house at Reykir, two women came into the room and saw him naked on the bed.
 To their dismay, he was as massive as expected but as discussed between them, they were quite embarrassed by how "small he was built downwards."
 Possibly, that was the root of his endless problems!

 For those who are interested in dipping into the pool, there are fine facilities at Reykir to change into a swimming suit.
-You can also visit Grettislaug, a hot pool, which is located around 30 kilometers north of Sauðárkrókur, where you can relax and camp at Reykir.
+You can also visit Grettislaug, a hot pool, which is located around 30 kilometres north of Sauðárkrókur, where you can relax and camp at Reykir.